 Point being, if you’re planning on drinking and driving later in the evening, it’s prudent to fill up on a meal beforehand to keep your BAC level down.

 DWI and DUI charges happen to people of all ages, races and socioeconomic statuses.
 The best way to avoid a DWI or DUI charge is to be proactive, and learn as much as you can about the factors that affect your BAC, and to know how alcohol personally affects your body.
-That said, mistakes do happen, and if you’re in the undesirable situation of being charged with a DWI or DUI, make sure to contact Jim Medley & Associates.
-Jim and our team will provide you with guidance and legal expertise you need to get through a difficult ordeal.
+That said, mistakes do happen, and if you’re in the undesirable situation of being charged with a DWI or DUI in Houston, make sure to contact Jim Medley & Associates.
+Jim and his team will provide you with guidance and legal expertise you need to get through a difficult ordeal.